-The Prize Committee is delighted to announce that the article by Linda Weiss and Elizabeth Thurbon, “Power Paradox: How the Extension of US Infrastructural Power Abroad Diminishes State Capacity at Home,” published in the Review of International Political Economy, has been voted the winner of the 2019 Australian International Political Economy Network (AIPEN) Richard Higgott Journal Article Prize.
+The Prize Committee is delighted to announce that the article by Claire Parfitt, “ESG Integration Treats Ethics as Risk, but Whose Ethics and Whose Risk?
+Responsible Investment in the Context of Precarity and Risk-Shifting,” published in the journal Critical Sociology, has been voted the winner of the 2020 Australian International Political Economy Network (AIPEN) Richard Higgott Journal Article Prize.

-The prize will be awarded at the upcoming 11th AIPEN workshop in Sydney and Linda Weiss and Elizabeth Thurbon will be invited to write a PPE post on the winning article.
+The prize will be awarded at a future AIPEN workshop and Claire Parfitt will be invited to write a PPE post on the winning article.

 Winners of the AIPEN Richard Higgott Journal Article Prize

-2018 – Maria Tanyag, “Invisible labor, invisible bodies: how the global political economy affects reproductive freedom in the Philippines.”
-International Feminist Journal of Politics 19(1):39–54 (2017).
+2018 – Maria Tanyag, ‘Invisible labor, invisible bodies: how the global political economy affects reproductive freedom in the Philippines’, International Feminist Journal of Politics, 19:1 (2017).

 2016 – Gareth Bryant, ‘“Fixing” the Climate Crisis: Capital, States and Carbon Offsetting in India’ (co-authored with Siddhartha Dabhi and Steffen Böhm), Environment and Planning A, 47:10 (2015).

 2015 – Ainsley Elbra, ‘Interests Need Not be Pursued if They Can be Created: Private Governance in African Gold Mining’, Business and Politics, 16:2 (2014).